A Mysterious Pencil Factory Sharpens Focus On Tariff Scams

 "If they're paying a 25% tariff and being undercut by someone where they know the export price and the tariff price in something isn't matching up, that's often the kind of knowledge that a competitor uses to build a case," Bucy said.

-The search of the Philippine pencil factory last year began when Dixon Ticonderoga filed a complaint with Customs and Border Protection about one of its competitors, Royal Brush Manufacturing.
+The search of the Philippine factory last year began when Dixon Ticonderoga filed a complaint with Customs and Border Protection about one of its competitors, Royal Brush Manufacturing.
 Dixon Ticonderoga suspected that Royal Brush was buying cheap Chinese pencils but claiming they were made in the Philippines to avoid paying the anti-dumping tariff of 114.9%.

 After a 14-month investigation, customs agreed, and Royal Brush was ordered to repay the avoided tariffs.
 The company is appealing the customs ruling and has stopped doing business with its Philippine supplier.